 - 70.-(1.)
 Subject to clause (9) of this Article, there shall be a Public Service Appeals Board which shall consist of the Chief Justice, who shall be Chairman, one person appointed by the Cabinet and one person elected by public officers as prescribed by law. - (2.)
 A member of Parliament is not qualified to be a member of the Public Service Appeals Board. - (3.)
 A member of the Public Service Appeals Board ceases to hold office- - (a) upon being elected a member of Parliament; - (b) if he was appointed by the Cabinet, upon being removed from office by the Cabinet or upon resigning his office by writing under his hand delivered to the President; or - (c) if he was elected by public officers, upon the expiration of the term for which he was elected, upon being removed from office in the manner prescribed by law or upon resigning his office by writing under his hand delivered to the Chief Secretary. - (4.)
-Whenever a member of the Public Service Appeals Board, other than the Chief Justice, is unable for any reason or ineligible under clause (5.) of this Article to perform the duties of his office, the Cabinet may- - (a) if the member was appointed by it, appoint a person who is not a member of Parliament; or - (b) if the member was elected by public officers, appoint, subject to such conditions, if any, as are prescribed by law, a person, to act as a member of the Public Service Appeals Board during the period of the inability or ineligibility of the member.
+Whenever a member of the Public Service Appeals Board, other than the Chief Justice, is unable for any reason or ineligible under clause (5.) of this Article to perform the duties of his office, the Cabinet may- - (a) if the member was appointed by it, appoint a person who is not a member of Parliament; or to act as a member of the Public Service Appeals Board during the period of the inability or ineligibility of the member.